hlindwin/moviesearch/README.md

     tutorial/tutorial/spiders/scrape1.py - where I got the html I used wikipedia to generate the list of films and Excel to clean it up for for this scraping
-    templates - where the html files site static - where the css is
-    index - whoosh makes this when it makes the index for the search engine data - where I put the json. pixar.json came from portia
+    templates - where the html files sit.
+Required by flask static - where the css is.
+Required by flask index - whoosh makes this when it makes the index for the search engine data - where I put the json.
+Pixar.json came from portia

 What technolgies or code did I use to make this?